Is It Safe to Travel to Mexico in 2026? Honest Safety Guide

 Choosing a Security Provider in Mexico

 Mexico's private security industry is large but uneven in quality.
 Verify that any firm you hire is registered with SEDENA (Mexico's defense ministry), carries proper insurance, and has verifiable references from international clients.
-Avoid firms that offer "armed escort" services without proper licensing -- unlicensed armed security creates more legal risk than it mitigates.
+Avoid firms that offer "armed escort" services without proper licensing.
+Unlicensed armed security creates more legal risk than it mitigates.
 Your embassy's commercial section can often provide a list of vetted security providers.

-8. Travel Insurance for Mexico
+8. What Travel Insurance Do You Need for Mexico?

-Travel insurance is not optional for Mexico -- it is essential.
+Travel insurance is not optional for Mexico.
+It is essential.
 Here is what your policy should cover:

 For business travelers, confirm that your corporate travel insurance meets the requirements outlined in our global safety assessment and covers all states where your employees operate.